TeraProxy/Essentials/README.md

 ##### :heavy_exclamation_mark: Status :heavy_exclamation_mark:
-Working on NA Counterpunch patch with the latest https://github.com/meishuu/tera-data.
+Working on NA Godsfall patch with the latest https://github.com/meishuu/tera-data.
 Please always keep your tera-data up-to-date.
 Other regions will work if the opcodes are mapped but I personally only test modules on NA.